Fort-Point-Capital-David-Gagliardi

 What’s your favorite way to spend some time off?

 Anyone who knows me knows how much I love to travel.
 In between trips, I’m often found talking about travel, planning travel, and trying to recruit friends to travel.
 My time in business school offered some great opportunities to see new places and expand my horizons.
 Highlights included trekking in Antarctica, interning in Mexico City and completing an exchange in Singapore.
-I finished the program having visited all seven continents and created some incredible memories along the way.
+By my graduation date, I had visited all seven continents and created some incredible memories along the way.
+Since rejoining Fort Point, I’ve made it a goal to try to visit at least one or two new countries per year.